 You could opt for a first look so that you get to have some natural light images as well as some darker ones later on.
 Just have a chat with your other half & see what you want to do.
 Then chat with your photographer to see what they think.
 You may not want to see each other before you get married, which is absolutely fine.
 Whatever you decide to do & in whatever way, you have to rock it!

 Remember to dress / accessorise for the weather.
 Wraps, shawls, warm blankets are a life saver in the frosty air.
 Using these in photographs can also make for some beautiful & fun results.
 Make sure to bring a warm coat – in between locations for photographs you are going to thank me for reminding you to take your coat!
 If you forget yours, I’m sure someone wouldn’t mind lending you theirs while they are inside in the warmth & you are in the cold outside!
 You may also want to take some wellies or easy to get on & off boots if its muddy or just a way to make it easier to get to different locations.

 As beautiful as winter weddings are, it can also mean a risk of bad weather.
 Roads can be perilous at this time of year & if your venue is remote it could be even worse.
 If bad weather does arrive on your wedding day or even a few days before, it may mean some guests may not be able to make it.
 If bad weather is forecast it might be worth paying for your photographer to stop the night before close by to your venue.
 You don’t want them to not be able to make it if the weather is really bad.

 If you’d like to chat about booking me for your winter wedding you can get in touch by popping over to the contact form.
 Come & say hi!
-Also, winter weddings between October & February have a 10% discount applied to the brochure prices.
+Also, winter weddings between October & February have a 10% discount applied to the wedding photography prices.